ToyotaInfoTech/RAMN/docs/quickstart.rst

 .. warning::
     If the screen does not say "STEER 0%" when you center the steering wheel, it means that you have installed a logarithmic firmware for a board with linear potentiometers, of vice-versa.
     The board is still usable as is, but you will probably need to update the firmware of ECU B if you want the drive a vehicle in the simulator.

-Before going any further, you should verify that you board works correctly.
-Connect your board to the USB port of your computer, or to a USB power supply that can provide more than 300mA.
-The status of each control should be displayed at the bottom of the screen of ECU A.
-Move each control and verify that its status is updated on the screen (and LEDs, when applicable).
-If that is not the case, you may need to reflash you board (See :ref:`flashing`).

 Choosing Your CAN Tools